ug404labs/KyumaBlocks/readme.md

 for
 if faucet is empty, craete a waellet account and send base sepolia testnet token

+rename .env.example to .env
+get bot token from botfather and put it there on bot toke

 To start the bot, run:

 ```

 python app.py

 ```